Home Site Map Postwar Lionel Modern Lionel Soviet Trains Contact Us

 One of the nicest orange barrel cars that we have ever had -- and in a presentable box!
 An operating barrel car is the perfect companion to the #362 barrel loader but it is also a great stand-alone action car.

-The front of the frame has some paint missing and that's about it for flaws!
-The car is all intact and very, very clean with crisp lettering!
+Minimal flaws!
+The car is completely intact and very, very clean with superb lettering!

 Photo of the instruction sheet.